 Qualify for Roth IRA Contributions by Lowering Your Income

-These seven tips can help you qualify for Roth IRA contributions if you're just above the income cutoff (MAGI).
+These seven tips can help you qualify for Roth IRA contributions if your income exceeds the cutoff (MAGI).

 Is your income too high to qualify for Roth IRA contributions?
-There is still time to lower your taxable income from last year and make a contribution.
-Making other changes may also help reduce this year's taxable income when it comes time to file next year.
+There are ways to lower your taxable income in order to make a contribution.
+Making other changes may also help reduce your income taxes when it comes time to file next year.
+A Roth IRA can give your retirement strategy a real boost, so it's worth taking the time to see if you can contribute to one.

 Do I qualify for Roth IRA contributions?

 Question: What is the definition of "modified adjusted gross income" (MAGI) to qualify to contribute to a Roth IRA?
-I'm close to the income limit and am trying to figure out how I can lower my MAGI so I can qualify to make contributions for this tax year.
+I'm close to the income limit and am trying to figure out how to lower my MAGI so I can qualify to make contributions for this tax year.

 Answer: The definition of modified adjusted gross income varies depending on the tax break.
 The calculation to qualify for Roth IRA contributions starts by taking your adjusted gross income from the bottom of page 1 of Form 1040 and adding back certain deductions and exclusions you claimed on your tax return.